Financial Aid Guide

 How to Apply For Financial Aid

 For federal financial aid grants and loans, you must complete a FAFSA every academic year to be considered for aid.
-Undergraduate university financial aid and grants require a CSS profile and FAFSA upon initial entry into the university as a first year student.
+Undergraduate university financial aid and grants require a FAFSA upon initial entry into the university as a first year student.

 Completing Application/Aid Requirements